• "He is serene under fire."

 • News

-• Notable Cases
+• Selected Cases

 • Odysea Ltd v London Borough of Waltham Forest [2024] UKFTT 157 (GRC): successfully represented a food retailer in what is believed to be the first UK case considering use of the term “raw honey”.
-The judgment disapproved national guidance issued by the Association of Chief Trading Standards Officers (ACTSO) (press coverage here and here) (sole counsel);
+The judgment disapproved national guidance issued by the Association of Chief Trading Standards Officers (ACTSO) (press coverage here) (sole counsel);

 • National Trading Standards v Chique Makeovers & Photography Ltd, Earnshaw, and Crainer (Hull Crown Court) (2022): successful NTS prosecution of a company and two directors for offences under the Consumer Protection from Unfair Trading Regulations 2008.
 The case involved 48 complainant witnesses and a reasonably complex financial investigation (press coverage here) (sole counsel);